nwplus/portal/README.md

-# 🔴 Live Site
+# 🔴 Portal

-The Live Site aims to be a central information hub for hackers which will contain important information about the hackathon
+Portal aims to be a central information hub for hackers which will contain important information about the hackathon

 ## 🖼️ big picture

-We hope for the Live Site to
+We hope for Portal to

 - relay important time sensitive information like announcements
 - contain a schedule detailing the events happening during a hackathon which can be updated through a CMS